syncfusion-content/maui-docs/MAUI/DateTimePicker/accessibility.md

 ## Header Layout

-The SfDateTimePicker control has intract header text with localization of header layout.
+The SfDateTimePicker control has interact header text with localization of header layout.
 It contains DateFormat and TimeFormat property of the DateTimePickerHeaderView.
 For example,

 <table>
 <tr>